Written testimony of Diane Payne to the Board of Education, September 23, 2021

 Absolutely no Charter School application should be approved until every single District school is toxic free and fully resourced.
 A substandard application, like this, should never be approved.

-Finally, the District needs to undertake serious discussions with every single corner of the city regarding the viability of continuing down a path of transporting students all over the city.
-The insanity of this was true before the rapidly increasing crisis of Climate instability and bus driver shortages and is only becoming more glaring.
+The District needs to undertake serious discussions with every single corner of the city regarding the viability of continuing down a path of transporting students all over the city.
+The insanity of this was true before the rapidly increasing crisis of climate instability and bus driver shortages and is only becoming more glaring.
 As citizens, we need to engage in honest discussions about what makes sense for the health, safety, and needs of our city in light of climate change and climate crisis.
 City wide school admits, such as this one, should be viewed through the lens of the climate crisis.

 Finally, I object to the lack of text in Action Item 26 as a violation of the Sunshine Act.
 This Board should not vote on any Item that does not contain the full text for the public to view at the time of the vote!